-Contributing an amount and withdrawing the same amount or more and then putting said withdrawn amount back in the same year.
+Contributing an amount and withdrawing the same amount or more and then putting that withdrawn amount back in the same year.

 John finds out he is in an over-contribution by over $2,000.
 This happened in April 2022.
 The CRA will calculate a 1% interest for every month the account is in excess/over-contribution up until December 31st, 2022.
 So John will expect to pay 1% of $2000 in April, another 1% of $2,000 in May and so on until December 31st.

 Using John again from Example 1.
 As said earlier, the excess of $2,000 happened in April 2022.
-John tracked his contributions and found out he was in excess in September 2022 and so he withdraws the $2,000.
-They will charge him a 1% tax for every month from April until September, even if he withdrew the over-contribution on September 1st.
+John tracked his contributions and found out he was in excess in September 2022 so he withdrew the $2,000.
+The CRA will charge him a 1% tax for every month from April until September, even if he withdrew the over-contribution on September 1st.

 What to do when you get the TFSA notice letter?

-**Always check the mail your CRA account.
-Many people have received this letter electronically rather than by post; and left untreated, interest continues to accumulate.
+**Always check the mail on your CRA account.
+Many people receive this letter electronically rather than by post; and left untreated, interest continues to accumulate.
 Always do your due diligence by checking or calling the CRA to find out if you have anything outstanding.**